Corionis/ELS/artifacts/document/ideas.md

  * GO through Dups
  * Move documentaries stuff around before synch
  * Put library name in whats new and indent content
+ * Should this be called volmunger?
+I look for mong, mung and a few others on google and did not find any fits

 # Ideas